What Is Epithelioid Mesothelioma?

 3. Blood Tests

-Through these tests, doctors will look at specific biomarkers (levels of certain substances within the blood) which may mean that mesothelioma is present.
+Through these tests, doctors will look at specific biomarkers (levels of certain substances within the blood) which may mean that cancer is present.
 This helps doctors distinguish mesothelioma cells from cells of other similar illnesses and avoid misdiagnosis.

 According to the American Society of Clinical Oncology (ASCO), the diagnostic process for epithelioid mesothelioma should include immunohistochemistry staining, a biomarker test.
 This allows doctors to look for specific proteins (such as calretinin) and other signs of mesothelioma cancer.